Troubleshooting¶

 sudo enclave run -v 5

-to inspect traffic flows. -
+to inspect traffic flows on the sender and Enclave Gateway. -

 tcpdump